flutter/website/src/release/breaking-changes/material-3-default.md

 ## Migration guide

-Prior to the 3.16 release, the changes were "opt-in" using the useMaterial3 theme flag.
+Prior to the 3.16 release, the changes were "opt-in" using the `useMaterial3` theme property on `ThemeData`.
-As of this release, useMaterial3 is true by default.
+As of this release, `useMaterial3` is `true` by default.
-You can still opt out of the M3 version of the Material library by specifying useMaterial3: false in your MaterialApp theme.
+You can still opt out of the Material 3 version of the Material library by specifying `useMaterial3: false` in your `MaterialApp` theme.

 {{site.alert.note}}
-  Support for Material 2 will eventually be deprecated and removed.
+  Support for this property and Material 2 will eventually be deprecated and removed.
 {{site.alert.end}}

-Also, some of the widgets couldn’t merely be updated, but needed a whole new implementation.
+Also, some of the widgets couldn't merely be updated, but needed a whole new implementation.
-For this reason, your UI might look a little strange when you see it running as Material 3.
+For this reason, your UI might look a little strange when you see it running with Material 3.
-To fix this, manually migrate to the new widgets, such as NavigationBar.
+To fix this, manually migrate to the new widgets, such as [`NavigationBar`][].

 For more details, check out the [Material 3 umbrella issue][] on GitHub.

+[`NavigationBar`]: {{site.api}}/flutter/material/NavigationBar-class.html

 ## Timeline